melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/class-lists.md

 5. Select which year groups these records are for.

 ![Screenshot of choosing year groups for class list imports.](/assets/images/import-class-list-year-groups.png 'Select which year groups your class list import contains.')

+> [!NOTE]
+> If a school does not provide postcodes for every child, you can still upload the class lists.
+You will have to add any missing NHS numbers manually.

 ## Reviewing children who have moved schools